onkernel/kernel-ai-sdk-agent/README.md

 npm run dev
 ```

-You'll be prompted to enter your task.
+You'll be prompted to either choose from default example tasks or enter your own custom task.
 Examples:
 - "Navigate to google.com and search for 'AI agents'"
 - "Go to example.com and extract all the links on the page"
 - "Find the login button on website.com and click it"

 The agent will create a browser session, execute the task, and display the results.
-A live view URL is provided so you can watch the browser in real-time.
+A live view URL is provided so you can watch the remote browser in real-time.

 ## How It Works

 1. **Interactive Prompt**: The CLI prompts you for a task
 2. **Browser Session**: Kernel creates a managed browser session
 3. **AI Agent**: The agent (powered by GPT-5-mini) plans and executes steps
-4. **Playwright Tool**: The agent can execute Playwright code to interact with the page
+4. **Single Tool**: The agent utilizes a single tool called `execute_playwright` to interact with the page
 5. **Results**: The agent reports what it accomplished and cleans up the session

 The agent can take up to 20 steps to complete your task.
 Each step might involve: